Prosdino95/AOSProject/README.md

 AOSProject

 ## How to Build
-I need to improve the building system.
-This projects supports only LLVM 8, and it need to be a system LLVM version installed.
+This projects supports only LLVM 8, and it need to be a system LLVM version.<br/>
-Simply run
+Run
 ```sh
 $ ./build.sh
 ```